 6. Drain carefully.

 Ah, the two-word sentence packs such a literary punch.
 Yet, after having been carefully guided around potential missteps in Steps 1 through 5, now I was faced with a decision: Do I fish the Ravioli out of the water with my spoon, or do I dump the whole thing into a colander?
 And if I do use a colander, can I use my metal colander, or would plastic be preferred?
-What dire consequences would befall the poor cook who chose to drain recklessly?
+What dire consequences might befall the poor cook who chose to drain recklessly?

 7. Serve with your favorite sauce.